gmc-code/PC-Microbit-Extension-backup/docs/games/tilt_pixels.rst

     | Loop through the set of hidden pixels and set their brightness to 9.

-.. py:method:: score()
+.. py:method:: set_score()

-    | Return the game score by finding the difference between the number of pixels visited and the number of hidden pixels.
+    | Calculate the game score by finding the difference between the number of pixels visited and the number of hidden pixels, subtracting that from 100 and subtracting the time taken.
-    | The lower the number the better.
-The best score is 0 and the worst score possible is 23 if all pixels were visited and there were only 2 hidden.
+    | The higher the number the better.
+Scores above 90 are very difficult to achieve.

 .. py:method:: show_score()